-Print-publications, reports, books, brochures, and pamphlets.

-Electronic-the NCHS website, CD ROMS, listservs, e-mail, automated voice and fax systems, hotlines and clearinghouses.

-Oral-speeches, presentations, commentaries for publication or broadcast, etc.

-Audio-Visual-broadcast scripts, audio or videotapes, and videocasting.
+- Print -- publications, reports, books, brochures, and pamphlets. - Electronic -- the NCHS website, CD ROMS, listservs, e-mail, automated voice and fax systems, hotlines and clearinghouses. - Oral -- speeches, presentations, commentaries for publication or broadcast, etc. - Audio-Visual -- broadcast scripts, audio or videotapes, and videocasting.

-V. Agency Quality Assurance Policies, Standards and Processes for Ensuring the Quality of Information Dissemination to the Public of widely accepted methods and procedures for ensuring quality, including independent assessments of statistical methodologies and observance of professional standards.
+V. Agency Quality Assurance Policies, Standards and Processes for Ensuring the Quality of Information Dissemination to the Public

+NCHS is recognized as one of the major statistical agencies in the federal government.
+In developing its statistical and analytic information products, NCHS recognizes that the quality assurance process begins at the inception of the information development process routinely employs a number of widely accepted methods and procedures for ensuring quality, including independent assessments of statistical methodologies and observance of professional standards.
 In order to ensure the utility of its statistical and analytic information products, NCHS conducts independent research and consults with experts in areas such as data collection, data analysis and a variety of substantive topics and issues.
 Additionally, NCHS maintains ongoing contact with users, and participates in conferences, workshops, etc., in order to objectively assess and identify the current and future data needs of NCHS constituents.
+NCHS reviews the quality (including the objectivity, utility, and integrity) of information before it's disseminated and treats information quality as integral to every step of the development of information, including its creation, collection, maintenance and dissemination.
 Further, NCHS employs a wide variety of dissemination mechanisms to make its statistical and analytic information products widely available and broadly accessible.